 Figure 7 Multiple identifiers for the same real world object

-In many cases, existing supply chains are inefficient as they rely heavily on human users to interpret and transform data structures, while moving between GIS environments and data formats.
-Extract Transform Load (ETL) tools (such as FME) are heavily used.
-However, these rely on data models to enable mapping between supplied data and target data models so that data transformations can be performed.
+Existing supply chains are inefficientS as they rely heavily on human users to interpret and transform data structures to move data between GIS environments.
+Extract Transform Load (ETL) tools (such as Safe software’s FME) are heavily used.
+However, these rely on data models to enable mapping between the supplied data and target data models so that data transformations can be performed.

 During these processes, errors can be made in interpretation and human processing, and meaning can be lost in translation.
-Furthermore, supply chains are often ungoverned with suppliers able to arbitrarily change structure, format, frequency of delivery, condition of access and use..
+Furthermore, supply chains are often ungoverned with suppliers able to arbitrarily change structure, format, frequency of delivery, condition of access and use.
 When updates to supplied data are provided, content is expected to change.
-However, in many cases, structure, semantics and naming including identifiers for features could also be changed, arbitrarily requiring the mapping process to be undertaken again.
+However, in many cases, structure, semantics and naming, including identifiers for features, can also be changed, arbitrarily requiring the mapping process to be repeated.

 Key challenges